 ATRA also eliminated the sunset provision for Coverdell Education Savings Accounts.
 Taxpayers with modified adjusted gross income less than $110,000 ($220,000 if filing a joint return), may be eligible to contribute to a Coverdell ESA.
 There are no limits on the number of separate Coverdell accounts that can be established for a beneficiary, but the total of all contributions to a single beneficiary cannot exceed $2,000 each tax year.

-In 2018, the taxpayer's modified adjusted gross income is used to determine the reduction in the amount of the Hope Scholarship and Lifetime Learning Credits.
-Reductions start for taxpayers with an AGI in excess of $80,000, or $160,000 for those filing joint returns for the Hope Credit.
-The income threshold for the Lifetime Learning Credit increases to $57,000 or $114,000 for those filing joint returns in 2018.
+In 2020, the taxpayer's modified adjusted gross income is used to determine the reduction in the amount of the Lifetime Learning Credits.
+The income threshold for the Lifetime Learning Credit increases to $59,000 or $118,000 for those filing joint returns in 2021.

 The contribution limits for 401(k) as well as 403(b) plans increases to $19,500 in 2020, while catch up contributions increase to $6,500.
 The contribution limit for SIMPLE retirement plans increases to $13,500, while the catch up contribution limit is $3,000.